 Resolve to keep:

-- dying without a Will can cause significant issues for those you leave behind
+- your Will and your tax plans up-to-date, dying without a Will can cause significant issues for those you leave behind.

 And remember, sometimes there really are only limited opportunities to save tax (sorry!).
 Tax compliance is incredibly important – we now operate in an environment where tax errors, even inadvertent ones, generally give rise to penalties.